airr-community/airr-standards/docs/index.rst

 + Data representations (file format) specifications for storing large amounts of annotated AIRR data.
 + APIs for exposing a common interface to repositories/databases containing AIRR data.
 + A community standard for software tools which will allow conforming tools to gain community recognition.
++ A database and web submission frontend for inferred germline genes

 .. toctree::
     :maxdepth: 3